chipxsd/stream-based-sync/stream-based-sync.md

 Of course, depending on our application, we'd want to encode the deltas in the way that is suitable for our application data model.
-Taking a look at the few examples we've set out in **chapter 2.3**, applications can work with pure arbitrary data (binary files), document (text files, xml, spread sheets), data-model (data structures), etc.
+Taking a look at the few examples we've set out in **chapter 2.3**, applications can work with pure arbitrary data (binary files), document (text files, XML, spreadsheets), data model (data structures), etc.

 But generally, we'd want our deltas to give us instructions on how to modify our old data set, so that it will match the new one, based on three